 The City maintains a health and dental insurance plan through Regence Blue Cross Blue Shield of Utah.
 Each year, Regence examines the City's "use" of the plan and its total costs to Regence, and then determines the price for the following year.
-Miraculously, this year there will be no increase in the City's health insurance.
-After recommendations from the City's insurance broker, the City will be increasing its dental benefit maximum from \$1,000 to \$1,500.
-With this change, there is a recommended premium increase of 20.20% to current premiums.
-The cost increase will be \$56,560.
-Finally, this year there will be no increase in the City's life insurance.
+For FY21, our premiums will increase by 3.9% or \$73.50 per employee, per month.